 PMP Formulas #14: Expected Monetary Value

-We usually use it in risk quantitative analysis to measure EMV of an opportunity or threat. we calculate it by the following formula:
+We usually use it in risk quantitative analysis to measure the EMV of an opportunity or threat. we calculate it by the following formula:

 EMV=Probability x Impact